 2. Permanent Casing Construction Method.
-After the casing has been filled with concrete, all void space occurring between the casing and drilled shaft excavation shall be filled with a material which approximates the geotechnical properties of the in-situ soils, in accordance with the Drilled Shaft Installation Plan specified in subsection 503.02(b).
+After the casing has been filled with concrete, all void space occurring between the casing and drilled shaft excavation shall be filled with a material that approximates the geotechnical properties of the in-situ soils, per the Drilled Shaft Installation Plan specified in subsection 503.02(b).